 Advance Directives can be a confusing topic.
 Each country, state and province may have their own rules and regulations, and it is not always clear who should fill one out, and when.
-Here are answers to some of the most common questions people have about Advance Directives.
+Our Advance Directives FAQ answers some of the most common questions people have about the topic.

 Advance Directive FAQ – Everything You Need to Know